sergiocollado/potpourri/Notes_on_Linux/Notes_on_Linux_kernel_synchronization.md

 In the linux kernel, the scheduler is called after each timer interrupt (that is, quite a few times per second).
 It determines what process si to run next on a variety of factors, including prioriy, time already run, scheduling policy...

-#### what is the difference between preemption and context switching?
+#### What is the difference between preemption and context switching?

 - Preemption : firing of a timer interrupt is preemting the current running process and running the interrupt service routing of timer interrupts.